Get rid of excess overhang and puffiness with expertly executed eyelid surgery at McLean Clinic.

 Eyes are often the first place to show signs of aging.
 The inevitable aging process, sun exposure, and stress can exacerbate the changes to your eyes that can make you look older and more tired than you really are.
 Eyelid surgery is a great option to those who would like to reduce the appearance of a heavy wrinkled eyelid, puffy under eye bags, and loose skin surrounding the eye area for a fresh, rejuvenation appearance.
 At McLean Clinic, we offer free consultations where you will discuss the options that work best for you with Dr. McLean in the privacy of his office.
 Once this has been done, we will work with you to develop a fully customized action plan to get you feeling like the best version of yourself.

 Eyelid surgery is not designed to address the outer corners of the eyes, or where crow’s feet tend to form.
-A blepharoplasty procedure will especially benefit those who have excess skin and fat on the lower or upper eyelid area and reduce the appearance of puffy eyes.
+A blepharoplasty procedure will especially benefit those who have excess skin and reduce the appearance of puffy eyes.
 The upper eye area can be affected and weighed down by the eyebrows pushing the skin down toward the eye.
 Because of this, a brow lift (forehead lift) can further enhance the look of the eyes and of the “crow’s foot” area beside the eyes, which will compliment this procedure very well.
 Fillers may help the lower lid area to improve hollow areas or hide bags.
 Our Lines & Wrinkles Treatment enhances the eye area by lessening crow’s feet and other lines, lifting the brows, or correcting the frown lines.
 Face lifts can help you achieve total facial rejuvenation.